stacks-network/docs/src/pages/smart-contracts/hello-world-tutorial.md

 -> To create private functions, you would use the `define-private` keyword.
 Private functions can only be executed by the current smart contract.
 Only public functions can be called from other contracts.

-The function doesn't take any parameters and simply returns "hello world" using the [`ok`](/references/language-clarity#ok) response constructor.
+The function doesn't take any parameters and simply returns "hello world" using the [`ok`](/references/language-functions#ok) response constructor.

-The second function, `echo-number`, is a [read-only function](/references/language-clarity#define-read-only).
+The second function, `echo-number`, is a [read-only function](/references/language-functions#define-read-only).
 Read-only functions are also public, but as the name implies, they can not change and variables or datamaps. `echo-number` takes an input parameter of the type `int`.
-Along with integer, Clarity supports the following [types](/references/language-clarity#clarity-type-system):
+Along with integer, Clarity supports the following [types](/references/language-types):

 - `uint`: 16-byte unsigned integer
 - `principal`: spending entity, roughly equivalent to a Stacks address
 - `boolean`: `true` or `false`
-- `buffer`: fixed-length byte buffers
+- `buff`: fixed-length byte buffers
+- `string-ascii`: string containing ascii characters only
+- `string-utf8`: string containing utf8 characters
 - `tuple`: named fields in keys and values

-`echo-number` uses an [`ok`](/references/language-clarity#ok) response to return the value passed to the function.
+`echo-number` uses an [`ok`](/references/language-functions#ok) response to return the value passed to the function.

 ## Step 3: Access the Explorer Sandbox